terraref/tutorials/videos/second_walkthrough.md

 ## Video 4: Download with Python

-Working with data across plots and/or across time can be difficult because these files are large.
-They take a long time to download and process.

-Most researchers have this workflow.
-They download a few files, like RGB images, develop this algorithm or extraction method.
-They then work with TERRA REF team to implement their method in a processing pipeline for larger amounts of data.

 In addition to manually downloading data through Clowder or Globus, can get programmatically using Python.
 Will walk through this now, can follow along if you have the Vice app like I used last week.